-- David M. Mount: Bioinformatics: Sequence and Genome Analysis (2004). - Arthur Lesk: Introduction to Bioinformatics (2008).
+- David M. Mount: Bioinformatics: Sequence and Genome Analysis (2004).-good book but very detailed! - Arthur Lesk: Introduction to Bioinformatics (2008).

-Careful, in these books, often the treatment of algorithms is not in-depth not enough!
-But closer to applications.
+Careful, in biologically oriented books, the treatment of algorithms may not be in-depth not enough!
+Positive side: more application-oriented.